hehualin-tut/YPLNet/README.md

   For my own inference results, the epochs corresponding to all countries, India, Norway and US are 140, 140, 138, and 140, respectively.

 2.
-  For Japan, we used data augmentation for the D40 class to get better results.you could run:
+  For Japan, we used data augmentation for the D40 class to get better results. you could run:
   ```
   python3 train.py --data data/rdd4.yaml --cfg models/yolov5s-psalcfi.yaml --batch-size 32 --img-size 1024 --epoch 150
   ```